jacopotagliabue/jacopotagliabue.github.io/index.md

 ## Appendix

-Quick links to selected talks, papers, datasets.
+Quick links to selected talks, papers, datasets: if there's a paper, talk, slide deck you know I have, but you can't find it (here or elsewhere), please do get in touch directly.

 ### Selected talks